 Each year, scientific monitoring is carried out on the restored areas: individual monitoring of fragments in permanent quadrats, visual monitoring of all the restored areas by photogrammetry, monitoring of the carbohydrate reserves of the fragments and monitoring of the evolution of the temperature of the area.
 The geographical site effect is also tested by analyzing different environmental conditions at each site (salinity, currentology, surface temperature and surface concentration of chlorophyll a).

-The success rate of the REPIC operation is now estimated at 80%.
-The scientific monitoring data will be processed and made available on the online mapping platform for monitoring Mediterranean coastal waters and ecosystems MEDTRIX (http://plateforme.medtrix) in the RESTAU-MED project which presents ecological restoration projects.
-For more information on this network you can visit the RESTAU-MED project page.
+Thanks to the various campaigns carried out between 2019 and 2023 (108 days of fieldwork, 730 hours of diving), the total restoration area has reached 2,000 m², with over 140,000 beams transplanted.
+The success rate of the REPIC operation is now estimated at over 80%.
+Scientific monitoring data are processed and made available on the MEDTRIX online mapping platform for monitoring Mediterranean coastal waters and ecosystems (http://plateforme.medtrix) as part of the RESTAU-MED project, which presents ecological restoration projects.
+For more information on this network, please visit the RESTAU-MED project page.

 Contact : Gwenaëlle Delaruelle, gwenaelle.delaruelle@andromede-ocean.com